DonaldWhyte/mocking-in-rust-using-double/contents.md

 Makes mocking `traits` from the standard library or external crates **impossible**.

 _note_
+It must don't impose code changes to the user's production code either.
+This makes supporting some features difficult.

 The following other mocking libraries have similar feature sets to `double`, require nightly:
   * mockers (has partial support for stable)
   * mock_derive